-In the Messages app, choose Preferences > Accounts.
+In the Messages app, choose Messages > Preferences, then click Accounts.
 Select your iMessage account, then click Sign Out.

 Erase and reinstall macOS

-After you reformat your hard drive and reinstall macOS, the computer restarts to a Welcome screen and asks you to choose a country or region.
+After macOS installation is complete, the Mac restarts to a Welcome screen and asks you to choose a country or region.
 If you want to leave the Mac in an out-of-box state, don't continue with the setup of your system.
 Instead, press Command-Q to shut down the Mac.
-When the new owner turns on the Mac, the Setup Assistant will guide them through the setup process.
+When the new owner turns on the Mac, setup assistant will guide them through the setup process.

 Optional step for MacBook Pro with Touch Bar